renatco/cf-vagrant-installer/README.md

 OK
 ```

-you can check if the app is running and working ok with curl:
+Check if the app is running and working ok:

 ```
 curl mi_app.vcap.me
 Hello!
 ```

-and use "cf apps" command to list the apps you pushed:
+Use "cf apps" command to list the apps you pushed:
 ```
 cf apps
 Getting applications in myspace...
 OK